Efficient Evader Detection in Mobile Sensor Networks: Mobile coverage problems and theoretical tools

 \subsection{The alpha complex}

 Fix a finite set $X$ of points in $\R^2$ (the sensor positions at a fixed time).
-For any $x\in X$, the \emph{Voronoi region} $V_x\subset \R^2$ is defined as
+For any $x\in X$, the \emph{Voronoi region} $V_x\subseteq \R^2$ is defined as

-That is, the Voronoi region about $x$ contains all points in the plane that are as close to $x$ as they are to any other point in $X$.
+That is, the Voronoi region about $x$ contains all points in the plane that are at least as close to $x$ as they are to any other point in $X$.
 For example, if $X=\{x,x'\}$ consists of two points in the plane, then each Voronoi region will be a half-space, with the perpendicular bisector of the line segment $xx'$ as the line dividing the two half-spaces.

 Each sensor $x\in X$ covers a closed ball $B_r(x)$ of radius $r$.
-The alpha complex of $X$ is defined as follows.
+The alpha complex of $X$ is defined as follows~\cite{EdelsbrunnerHarer,edelsbrunner1994three}.
 Consider the convex regions $B_r(x)\cap V_x$ obtained by intersecting the closed ball of radius $r$ about $x$ with the Voronoi region corresponding to $x$.
 The \emph{alpha complex} is a simplicial complex, with vertex set $X$, that contains a $(k-1)$-simplex if the corresponding $k$ convex regions $B_r(x)\cap V_x$ have a point of mutual intersection; see Figure~\ref{fig:alpha} for an example.
-In particular, we have a vertex (i.e.\ a 0-simplex) in the alpha complex for each convex region $B_r(x)\cap V_x$, i.e.\ we have a vertex for each point $x\in X$.
-We have an edge (i.e.\ a 1-simplex) $xx'$ in the alpha complex whenever two convex regions $B_r(x)\cap V_x$ and $B_r(x')\cap V_{x'}$ intersect.
-When three such regions share a point of intersection, we have a triangle (i.e.\ a 2-simplex) in the alpha complex.
-By the nerve lemma~\cite[Corollary~4G.3]{Hatcher}, the alpha complex is homotopy equivalent to the union of the convex regions $B_r(x)\cap V_{x}$, which is the same space as the union of the sensing balls $B_r(x)$ (i.e.\ the covered region).
+In particular, we have a vertex (a 0-simplex) in the alpha complex for each convex region $B_r(x)\cap V_x$, i.e.\ we have a vertex for each point $x\in X$.
+We have an edge (a 1-simplex) $xx'$ in the alpha complex whenever two convex regions $B_r(x)\cap V_x$ and $B_r(x')\cap V_{x'}$ intersect.
+When three such regions share a point of intersection, we have a triangle (a 2-simplex) in the alpha complex.
+By the nerve lemma~\cite[Corollary~4G.3]{Hatcher}, the alpha complex is homotopy equivalent to the union of the convex regions $B_r(x)\cap V_{x}$, which is the same space as the union of the sensing balls $B_r(x)$ (the covered region).

-The alpha complex can be determined from only the pairwise distances between sensors whose corresponding sensing balls overlap; see the proof in Appendix~\ref{app:alpha-local}.
+\SIADSEDIT{We prove in Section~\ref{section:alpha-local} that the} alpha complex can be determined from only the pairwise distances between sensors whose corresponding sensing balls overlap.
 This is local data --- we do not need to know the distances between non-overlapping sensing balls in order to compute the alpha complex.
 Hence we can use alpha complexes in minimal sensing algorithms.